sliceratwork/HackRF-Portapack-DeBruijn/README.md

 I am in NO WAY liable for any actions executed by means of the contents within this repository.
 PLEASE use responsibly.*

+*If unfamiliar with the debruijn attack: this attack transmits a single signal that contains every possible combination of a specific bit-length in just seconds by overlapping binary sequences*

+*This attack will NOT work on devices that utilize rollling codes*

 ## Prerequisites:

 ### Hardware: